hungao/kendo-docs/api/javascript/ui/tabstrip.md

 ### activate

 Triggered after a tab is being made visible and its animation complete.
 Before *Q2 2014* this event was invoked *after tab show*, but *before* the end of the animation.
+This event is triggered only for tabs with associated content.

 #### Event Data